JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 Kotlin `String` and Objective-C `NSString*` are mapped transparently.
 Similarly, `Unit` type from Kotlin is mapped to `void`.
 The primitive types are mapped directly.
 Non-nullable primitive types are mapped transparently.
-Nullable primitive types are mapped into `Kotlin<TYPE>*` types, as shown in the [table](#kotlin-numbers-and-nsnumber).
+Nullable primitive types are mapped to `Kotlin<TYPE>*` types, as shown in the [table](#kotlin-numbers-and-nsnumber).
 Both higher-order functions `acceptFunF` and `supplyFun` are included and accept Objective-C blocks.

 You can find more information about type mapping in [Interoperability with Swift/Objective-C](native-objc-interop.md#mappings).

 ## Garbage collection and reference counting

-Objective-C and Swift use automatic reference counting (ARC).
+Swift and Objective-C use automatic reference counting (ARC).
 Kotlin/Native has its own [garbage collector](native-memory-manager.md#garbage-collector), which is also [integrated with Objective-C/Swift ARC](native-arc-integration.md).

 Unused Kotlin objects are automatically removed.
-You don't need to use anything special to control the lifetime of Kotlin/Native instances from Swift or Objective-C.
+You don't need to take additional steps to control the lifetime of Kotlin/Native instances from Swift or Objective-C.

 ## Use code from Objective-C